ShivaNaghsh/Session3-Ex6/README.md

 # C#-Ex6
-Session 3-Exercise 6
+C#-Exercise 6
-* Write a code which gets the coefficients of a quadratic equation and shows its roots.*/
+* Write a code which gets the coefficients of a quadratic equation and shows its roots.*